OAS Clawback Calculator

 How OAS Clawback Is Calculated

-The OAS clawback is calculated using a specific formula based on your net world income:
+The OAS clawback is based on your net world income:

-• 1.
-Determine Net Income: Your net income is line 23600 on your tax return.
-This includes employment income, pension income, RRIF withdrawals, CPP, dividends, capital gains (the taxable 50%), and foreign income.
-It excludes TFSA withdrawals and GIS benefits.
+- 1. Determine Net Income: Your net income (line 23600) includes employment, pension, RRIF withdrawals, CPP, dividends, the taxable portion of capital gains, and foreign income.
+It excludes TFSA withdrawals and GIS.

-• 6.
-Monthly Recovery: The clawback is recovered through reduced monthly OAS payments the following year.
-If your annual clawback is $1,963, your monthly OAS is reduced by about $164.
+- 6. How It's Collected: The clawback is recovered through reduced monthly OAS payments the following year.

 OAS Clawback Thresholds